kawaii5/izbicki.me/blog/videoguide.md

 <iframe width="697.6" height="419.65" src="//www.youtube.com/embed/x0BMbS2kWYc" frameborder="0" allowfullscreen></iframe>

-Two commands that are used for deletion are the `x` and `d` commands

-The two ways of using the `x` command are `x`, which deletes the character that the cursor is on and moves the cursor to the right; and `X`, which deletes the character that the cursor is on and moves the cursor to the left.
+There are two commands for deleting single character. `x` deletes the character that the cursor is on and moves the cursor to the right; and `X` deletes the character that the cursor is on and moves the cursor to the left.

+The `d` command is a more powerful way to delete.
-`d` can be used with many different things after it. `dd` will delete the entire line.
+`d` can be used with many different things after it.
+`dd` will delete the entire line.
 `d$` will delete the rest of the current line.
 `de` will delete from where the cursor is up until the end of the word.

-###Replacing
+###<a name="replace">Replacing</a>

 <iframe width="697.6" height="419.65" src="//www.youtube.com/embed/d-quT7u3f_o" frameborder="0" allowfullscreen></iframe>

-Similar to using `d` to get rid of code, I learned a few ways to replace what was already typed.
 Lower case `r` can replace one letter while upper case `R` can replace one letter with many.

-Some commands allow the user to replace multiple characters with as many as the user wants to using the `c` command.
-There are three `c` commands that I regularly use for replacment: `ce` , which deletes up until the end of the word that the cursor is currently on, then allows you to insert immediately; `c$` , which deletes from where the cursor is up until the end of the line, then allows you to insert immediately; and `cc` , which deletes the whole line that the cursor is on and allows you to insert immediately at the beginning of the line.
+There are three `c` commands that I regularly use for replacement: `ce` , which deletes up until the end of the word that the cursor is currently on, then allows you to insert immediately; `c$` , which deletes from where the cursor is up until the end of the line, then allows you to insert immediately; and `cc` , which deletes the whole line that the cursor is on and allows you to insert immediately at the beginning of the line.

-###Customizing your vim editor with the .vimrc file
+###<a name="vimrc">Customizing your vim editor with the .vimrc file</a>
 <iframe width="697.6" height="419.65" src="//www.youtube.com/embed/VhAiVux6GBg?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

 Ever wondered how've we get our `vim` editor to work in the way we have it versus the default editor?